As we’ve traveled the country we’ve noticed something about many of the baby boomer retirees we’ve been meeting.

 We’re talking handcrafted works of beauty.

-Bruce and his wife Sue, a former teacher, own the Navarro Canoe Company, located a couple blocks off the Mississippi River in Rock Island, IL, just across the river from Davenport, Iowa.
+Bruce and his wife Sue, a former teacher, own the Navarro Canoe Company, located a couple blocks off the Mississippi River in Rock Island, Illinois, just across the river from Davenport, Iowa.
 The company’s motto is “timeless craftsmanship for today’s canoe” and as you can see in the video, the canoes are truly works of art.
 Navarro Canoes reflect both the long history of a company of excellence and the innovation of design for contemporary canoe enthusiasts.
 Started by the Beach family in the Northeasten United States, the 50 year tradition of craftsmanship is now being carried on by Bruce in Illinois.
-He bought the company last year after retiring from his CEO job.
+He bought the company in 2011 after retiring from his CEO job.

 You can meet Bruce in this video and join me as we take a ride in one of those beautiful canoes on the Mississippi River.